City birds and how to watch them

 Birds are good at adapting, which enables them to thrive in our urban metropolises.
 They become tolerant of humans passing close to their nests, most of them aren't bothered by street lights and traffic noise only makes them sing louder.

 Even peregrines and other birds of prey are becoming more common in cities, as they quietly adjust to urban life.
 So keep your eyes to the skies to glimpse an icon of true wildness right outside your door.

 Though your best chances of seeing birds are in green spaces such as parks, cemeteries and wetlands, you can see them almost anywhere in London.
 The trick is to look up and look around.

-You could even turn your sightings into science and help experts understand how wildlife is faring in our city, by taking part in The Big Garden Birdwatch on 25-27 January 2020.
+You could even turn your sightings into science and help experts understand how wildlife is faring in our city, by taking part in The Big Garden Birdwatch in January.

 - House sparrow (Passer domesticus)